IsaacWolfe/CDA3100/notes.md

 2. Rs- First parameter from 25 to 21
 3. Rt- Second parameter from 20 to 16
-4. Immediate value- from 15 to 0, where the label/offset is encoded to jump to At the end is translated to Hex and looks like 0x00622020
+4. Immediate value- from 15 to 0, where the label/offset is encoded to jump to
+* Due to the amount of encoding done with commands like bne the address is not stored but rather the offset with respect to the address of bne
+At the end is translated to Hex and looks like 0x00622020

 MIPS code always starts similar to
 ```
 .text